hcwinsemius/RTK_GNSS/README.md

 The Rpi0 of the rover also connects to the NTRIP caster and forwards the RTCM3 messages to the rover Ardusimple.
 The internal RTK engine of the Ardusimple board computes the RTK positions and the Rpi0 collects these in the form of 'NMEA messages'.
 The Rpi0 does therefore 2 things.
 Forwarding RTCM from the server to the Ardusimple AND retrieving/logging NMEA messages from the Ardusimple.

-## Setup of base and rover station

-### Install Raspbian lite image on the rasp zeros
+### Setup raspberry pi zeros
 Both raspberry pis require raspbian lite, and a number of libraries.
 This requires a simple raspbian install with a few tweaks, described below.
 Repeat this process 2 times.

 * Download raspbian lite zip file from the raspbian download pages
-* Follow instruction to install it on SD card (e.g. use etcher to get this done)
+* Follow instructions to install it on SD card (e.g. use etcher to get this done)
 * Now start up the Rpi0 using the SD card.
 Preferrably have a monitor with mini-HDMI cable and a external keyboard to get the first steps done.
 When logging in always use user `pi`.
 When typing a password, use `raspberry` (note: in linux, passwords do not show up on screen!
 So expect that you don't see anything happening while typing a password, but in the background it will be typed).
-* If you want to use the connection scheme with header pins, then you need to enable those header pins (RX/TX).
-If you want to use the RX/TX connection (and not USB, this gives more flexibility), the RX/TX UART connections should be enabled on the Rasp zero.
+* If you want to use the connection scheme with header pins (shown later), then you need to enable those header pins (RX/TX).
+This gives the benefit that the usb+gps port will remain available for connection with a smart phone.
+The RX/TX UART connections should be enabled on the Rasp zero.
 This can be done as follows:
 ```
 nano /boot/config.txt
 ```